Tracey Emin: Emin and feminism

-Tracey Emin is one of just two women professors to be appointed at London's Royal Academy of Arts since the Academy was founded in 1768.
 In February 2013, she was named as one of the 100 most powerful women in the United Kingdom by Woman's Hour on BBC Radio 4.

-In response to the question "[D]oes society sufficiently value women artists?", Emin answered, "No. Of course not.
+In response to the question "Does she think society sufficiently value women artists?"
+Emin answered, "No. Of course not.
 But it's changing slowly.
 We probably just need another 200 years."

 Emin does not overtly appear as a feminist artist, nor does she believe so herself.
 In an interview with Schirn Kunsthalle Frankfurt, Emin stated that she is a feminist, but not a feminist artist.

 Emin discusses sexism from the viewpoint of the being a female victim.
-Though Emin's subversion of feminine stereotypes, Sophie Lloyd in her article describes her work as, "…[embodying] a change in perception of female sexuality that was in line with third-wave feminism, with women defining beauty and sexuality on their own terms."
+Though Emin's subversion of feminine stereotypes, Sophie Lloyd describes her work as "…[embodying] a change in perception of female sexuality that was in line with third-wave feminism, with women defining beauty and sexuality on their own terms."
 By narrating such harrowed and tortured memories, Emin uses vulnerability to tell not only her own struggles, but the struggles that many women may face while finding themselves.

 Emin openly discusses her 1998 installation My Bed for audiences and interviewers alike.
-She has been as saying that, "By realizing how separate I was from it, I separated myself from the bed.
+She has said, "By realizing how separate I was from it, I separated myself from the bed.
 I wasn't there any more."
 This notion of a female using the domestic space and then removing herself from the environment, thus confronting stereotypes and taboos in a confessional work was a controversial event.
 Feminists critics have described Emin as using the historical notion of the bedroom and its importance for female experiences, as a site for crude intervention.